BaboBertl/ELECENG-712--project-2/README.md

 Notes:

   (1) For Gaussian filtering, you need to generate a global mask for the filter (make sure the total weights of your mask is one).
 For bilateral filtering, you need to         generate a mask for each pixel based on its local neighborhood.
-Again, the weights need to sum to 1 for each mask.
+Again, the weights need to sum to one for each mask.

   (2) The neighborhood size for the mask may be adjusted, but starting from a 5*5 would be a good idea.